g0rbe/CEH/16_Hacking_Wireless_Networks.md

 - WEP Key is a sequence of hexadecimal values
 - WEP Key length: 10 digit (40 or 64 bit), 26 digit (104 or 128), 58 digit (256 bit)
 - WEP is used in Physical layer and Data Link layer of OSI model
-- Initalization Vector (IV) is 24-bit long
+- Initialization Vector (IV) is 24-bit long
 - [WEP work](https://www.quora.com/How-does-WEP-work)

 #### Breaking WEP Encryption